AyomipoMajek/AyomipoMajek/README.md

 - 🌱 I am looking to collaborate on Front-End projects ( Full-Stack in the making)
 - 👩🏽‍💻 Currently working with React.jsx.
 - 🎨 Every time I start a project, my artistic side waits patiently for its moment with CSS.
-- Ask Me About: Music, Dogs
+- 🐕‍🦺🎵 Ask Me About: Dogs, Music

   <h3 align="center">GitHub Statistics:</h3>